MicrosoftDocs/cpp-docs/docs/windows/working-with-color-image-editor-for-icons.md

 1. Select **OK** to add the new color.

-## Saving and Loading Different Color Palettes
+## Save and load different color palettes

 You can save and load a **Colors** palette that contains customized colors.
 (By default, the **Colors** palette most recently used is automatically loaded when you start Visual Studio.)